Cruise Port Advisor

 San Juan is one of the Caribbean's most historically and culturally rich cruise ports.
 The Old San Juan district โ€” a 500-year-old fortified colonial city built by Spain to protect the Americas โ€” has a density of history, architecture, and genuine Puerto Rican culture that's hard to find at any other cruise stop.
 The blue cobblestones, pastel-hued colonial buildings, and the massive fortress walls of El Morro and San Cristรณbal make for a walking destination unlike anything else in the Caribbean.

-As a US territory, Puerto Rico uses the US dollar and has no customs formalities for American citizens, making it the most accessible Caribbean destination for US cruise passengers.
-San Juan is also a major embarkation port โ€” many Caribbean cruises begin and end here.
+As a US territory, Puerto Rico uses the US dollar and has no customs formalities for American citizens โ€” making it the most accessible Caribbean destination for US cruise passengers.
+San Juan is also one of the Caribbean's major embarkation ports, with many Caribbean itineraries beginning and ending here.

 ๐Ÿ“ข